 Rainbow Springs State Park offers a wide variety of activities kids of all ages will enjoy.
 Costing just a few dollars per person to enter the park, you can easily spend the day exploring and swimming in the cool waters of the Rainbow River.

-There are several trails you can explore while visiting Rainbow Springs State Park.
+If you enjoy some easy hiking in Jacksonville, then you’ll love the trails at Rainbow Springs.
+There are several trails you can explore while visiting.
 Most of them are paved and very stroller friendly, making it a great place to wander with young children.
 Keep an eye out, you might even see some wildlife along the way.

 You can Hike and See Waterfalls at Rainbow Springs